-Smart-Lights connected to adapters cables and registered with the software allow you to attach them in an order different from the original test program.
-Without Smart-Lights, the adapter cables must be attached in the same order, or the tester will not recognize them.
+Smart-Lights devices connected to adapters cables and registered with the software allow you to attach them in an order different from the original test program.
+Without Smart-Lights devices, the adapter cables must be attached in the same order, or the tester will not recognize them.

-- Attach Smart-Lights to your fixturing cables using zip-ties, heat shrink, screws, or another method.
+- Attach Smart-Lights devices to your fixturing cables using zip-ties, heat shrink, screws, or another method.

-- Attach the Smart-Light to any two consecutive test points on the fixturing adapter.
+- Attach the Smart-Lights device to any two consecutive test points on the fixturing adapter.

-- Connect the fixturing to the tester and register the Smart-Light in the Connector Registry.
+- Connect the fixturing to the tester and register the Smart-Lights device in the Connector Registry.

-- Under the Smart-Light tab, click Scan for Smart-Lights.
+- Under the Smart-Light tab, click Scan for Smart-Lights devices.
 Then click Register and complete the probing process.